 Posted in Products

-Reduce the likelihood of human error by limiting the amount of hands that touch stock during order fulfillment, thereby reducing additional repacking or shipment-checking.
+A tried-and-true method to reduce the likelihood of human error is by limiting the amount of hands that touch stock during order fulfillment, thereby reducing additional repacking or shipment-checking.
 Once picked, inventory should directly place shipments on trucks.
-Picking stock straight into shipping boxes, instead of a tote, further helps to minimize mistakes.
+If your center has a packing process, picking stock straight into shipping boxes, instead of a tote, can further help to minimize mistakes along that process.

 When formulating your company’s standard operating procedures, aim to double-verify most steps in the picking process.
 (You can always limit this provision later.)
-Use pick verification flags to have pickers scan and verify LPN, quantity, item, etc. Count Back or Count Near Zero can also be used to count remaining inventory in a location to validate picking.
+Use pick verification flags to have pickers scan and verify LPN, quantity, item, and other identifying information your industry needs.
+Count Back or Count Near Zero can also be used to count remaining inventory in a location to validate picking.

-To boost efficiency within a warehouse, brainstorm different storage strategies.
+To boost efficiency within a warehouse, brainstorm your optimal storage strategy.
+Is it the one you currently have, or are there tweaks you can make to your process to relieve worker friction and wasted time in the future?
 In one example, slotting can reduce congestion, accidents or product damage, and improve storage intensity and retrieval times.
 Review storage strategies regularly to align practices with seasonal demand.

 Storing multiple SKUs in the same location can drastically reduce picking efficiency, since the picker needs to search through multiple SKUs in order to find the correct item.
 Make sure there is a separate, distinct pick location for each unique SKU.

 Significant efficiencies can be achieved by grouping together high-volume, commonly shipped SKUs, thereby cutting down on travel time for pickers.
-Make sure this special area or zone is adequately designed to accommodate intensive activity levels.
+Make sure this special area or zone is adequately designed to accommodate intensive activity levels, and kept free of exterior traffic.

 The media used to store items in a warehouse can also impact productivity.
 To analyze this relationship, use the variable known as cube movement velocity, which measures the volume of movement for each SKU.
 The equation is cube movement velocity equals movement in units, multiplied by the cubic dimensions of the unit.
 High cube movement is best suited for pallet racking, while low cube movement should be designated for smaller storage media formats, like shelving bins.